commscope-ruckus/RUCKUS-Cloud-Postman/README.md

-# RUCKUS Cloud Postman collection
+# RUCKUS Cloud Postman collection - Uses API-KEY - Deprecated
 Use this collection to assist in the development of apps using Ruckus Cloud.
 You need to input your tenantId, username, password and AP serial number at the tab "Variables".
 The other variables will be assigned automatically by the scripts in this collection.